codenhub/website-template/README.md

 - TailwindCSS - utility-first styling, good for small teams and rapid iterations.
 - Prettier - code formatting.
 - GSAP - performant animations when you need more control.
-- (Optional) Add TypeScript if you want static typing.

 ## Good for